List of Pound Puppies characters: Humans

-Bigelow – A 15-year experienced pound supervisor in the Pound Puppies TV Special.
+Bigelow – a 15-year experienced pound supervisor in the Pound Puppies TV special.
 He is appointed to be a garbage man by Mayor Fist because the Mayor's son, Arnold, is tired of garbage.
 After an incident, Mayor Fist fires Bigelow.
-At the end of the TV Special, he is mistaken for capturing Flack and Tubbs and gets his original job back at the pound supervisor.
+At the end of the TV special, he is mistaken for capturing Flack and Tubbs and gets his original job back at the pound supervisor.
 His pet cat, Catgut, will later appear in the TV series as Katrina Stoneheart's pet.
-Voiced by Jonathan Winters.
+He is voiced by Jonathan Winters.

 Arnold Fist – Snobby and haughty son of the Mayor who once works as a garbageman.
 He is next in becoming pound supervisor after Bigelow gets fired.
 Later, his dream is dashed to bits when Bigalow is hired once again after Flack and Tubbs are arrested.
-Arnold appears in the Pound Puppies TV special.
-Voiced by Ed Begley, Jr.
+Arnold appears in the Pound Puppies TV special, voiced by Ed Begley, Jr.

-Mother Superior – A kind-hearted nun who runs the St. Francis Children's Home.
+Mother Superior – a kind-hearted nun who runs the St. Francis Children's Home.
 Two of the children who lived at the orphanage are a brown haired boy named Petey and a blond girl named Becky.
 Petey and Becky later adopt puppies.
-Mother Superior appears in the Pound Puppies TV Special.
-She is voiced by June Foray.
+Mother Superior appears in the Pound Puppies TV special, voiced by June Foray.

-Dr. Weston – A brown-haired veterinarian of the City Pound who is referred in the Pound Puppies TV Special's title sequence as "The Doc".
+Dr. Weston – a brown-haired veterinarian of the City Pound who is referred in the Pound Puppies TV special's title sequence as "The Doc".
 Secretly, she is a good friend of the Pound Puppies.
 In one case, she helps Cooler escape solitary confinement when Cooler played his sick act and Dr. Weston diagnose his case as "Cathasiga Nula Maniana", fooling Bigalow and Nabbit.
 After Nabbit and Bigalow leave, Dr. Weston awards Cooler with a cheese-flavored dog bone.
 An Asian-American Dr. Weston appears in the season 1 episode Snowbound Pound.
-She is later remade as an African American veterinarian named Dr. Simon, who only appears in the Season 2 episodes Whopper gets the Point and Bright Lights, Bright Eyes.
-Voiced by Victoria Carroll in the TV special, Haunani Minn in Snowbound Pound, and by Bever-Leigh Banfield in Whopper Gets the Point and Bright Lights, Bright Eyes.
+She is later remade as an African American veterinarian named Dr. Simon, who only appears in the Season 2 episodes "Whopper gets the Point" and "Bright Lights, Bright Eyes".
+Dr. Weston is voiced by Victoria Carroll in the TV special, Haunani Minn in "Snowbound Pound", and by Bever-Leigh Banfield in "Whopper Gets the Point" and "Bright Lights, Bright Eyes".

-Sam Quintin – A jewelry thief hired by Katrina in her plot to close Holly's puppy pound.
+Sam Quintin – a jewelry thief hired by Katrina in her plot to close Holly's puppy pound.
 He fools Holly and the Pound Puppies into thinking that he is a movie director and tricks Bright eyes into stealing the jewels.
 He is also known as "Quick Fingers" Quintin.
 After Holly and the Pound Puppies learn about Sam's true intentions, he is arrested by the police.
-He appears in Bright Eyes, Come Home.
-Voiced by Barry Dennen.
+He appears in "Bright Eyes, Come Home", voiced by Barry Dennen.

-Melissa – A blonde-haired girl who lives at the Haven House Children's Home.
+Melissa – a blonde-haired girl who lives at the Haven House Children's Home.
 She wishes for a puppy of her own.
-At the end of Garbage Night: The Musical, She adopts Scrounger.
-Voiced by Russi Taylor.
+At the end of "Garbage Night: The Musical", she adopts Scrounger.
+Melissa is voiced by Russi Taylor.